-Examining the early history of the country, Larson makes a compelling case that this prohibition should not be interpreted narrowly as simply prohibiting the naming of individuals as dukes or earls but more broadly to prohibit "government-sponsored hereditary privileges"-including legacy preferences at public universities.69 In the Revolutionary era, Larson writes, hereditary privileges "were unthinkable."
-Indeed, "it is that British world of inherited privilege that the leaders of the American Revolution sought to overthrow forever."70
+Examining the early history of the country, Larson makes a compelling case that this prohibition should not be interpreted narrowly as simply prohibiting the naming of individuals as dukes or earls but more broadly to prohibit "government-sponsored hereditary privileges"-including legacy preferences at public universities.
+In the Revolutionary era, Larson writes, hereditary privileges "were unthinkable."
+Indeed, "it is that British world of inherited privilege that the leaders of the American Revolution sought to overthrow forever."

-Larson examines a Revolutionary-era debate over the formation of the Society of the Cincinnati, a private, hereditary organization whose members were limited to officers of the Continental Army and their heirs.
+Larson focuses his chapter on a Revolutionary-era debate over the formation of the Society of the Cincinnati, a private, hereditary organization whose members were limited to officers of the Continental Army and their heirs.
 Even though the Society granted no formal "titles," was private in nature, and had no real power, its membership rules based on ancestry were denounced by all the leading figures of the time.
 Samuel Adams opposed the group's "odious hereditary distinctions."
 John Adams denounced the group as an "inroad upon our first principle, equality."
 Benjamin Franklin said the Society's members were acting "in direct opposition to the solemnly declared sense of their country."
 Thomas Jefferson labeled himself an "enemy of the institution."
-And George Washington said he would resign from the Society if it did not eliminate its hereditary succession.71
+And George Washington said he would resign from the Society if it did not eliminate its hereditary succession.

 What would the Founders have thought of legacy preferences at state universities?
 "Selective college admissions were unknown in the eighteenth century," Larson notes, "but we do know what the Revolutionary generation thought about hereditary privilege."
-He argues: "Legacy preferences at exclusive public universities were precisely the type of hereditary privilege that the Revolutionary generation sought to destroy forever."72 The Founders, Larson writes, would have resisted the idea of state-funded university admissions based even part on ancestry "with every fiber of their being."73 unconstitutional.
-He notes that "university admissions policies are perhaps the only area in modern public life were such practices persist."74 Some might object that the Nobility Clause limits hereditary distinctions only in government positions, but that cannot be right, Larson says, or it would be constitutional to create hereditary exemptions from such obligations as paying income tax.
+He argues: "Legacy preferences at exclusive public universities were precisely the type of hereditary privilege that the Revolutionary generation sought to destroy forever."
+The Founders, Larson writes, would have resisted the idea of state-funded university admissions based even in part on ancestry "with every fiber of their being."

+Some might argue that legacy preferences are constitutional because they give just a boost, not guaranteed admission, to legacies.
+Larson asks, what if a state were to add points on a civil service exam to individuals who were the children of state employees?
+Such an arrangement would be considered bizarre and unconstitutional.
+He notes that "university admissions policies are perhaps the only area in modern public life where such practices persist."73 Some might object that the Nobility Clause limits hereditary distinctions only in government positions, but that cannot be right, Larson says, or it would be constitutional to create hereditary exemptions from such obligations as paying income tax.
 Finally, he notes, the monetary justification-that legacy preferences help public universities raise money-cannot be a constitutional rationale, even if it were empirically valid.
-The Constitution often requires the government to do things that cost money: the Eighth Amendment prohibits housing convicts in dog cages, for example, even though it would be less expensive to do so.75 Legacy preferences violate the Constitution's prohibition of state-sponsored hereditary privilege, Larson says, and none of the defenses suffices.
+The Constitution often requires the government to do things that cost money: the Eighth Amendment prohibits housing convicts in dog cages, for example, even though it would be less expensive to do so.
+Legacy preferences violate the Constitution's prohibition of state-sponsored hereditary privilege, Larson says, and none of the defenses suffices.